 The first day when you arrive is probably the most daunting.
 Most people know no one, and that means you’re all in the same boat.
 Here are our top tips to getting through the first day.

 - Bring biscuits and tea.
-This is the perfect way to say hello as it takes away the awkward first sentence, and even if everyone brings a box you can never have too many biscuits.
+This is the perfect way to say hello and get to know your

 - Make sure to decorate your walls earlier rather than later.
 It’s a great way to feel more comfortable and it’s another conversation starter.

-- If you feel up to it, knock on people’s doors.
-It only needs ½ of you to do the knocking and the other ½ to answer the door!
-If no one is in the first room you try, just try another.
+- If you feel up to it, knock on neighbours’ doors.
+It only needs ½ of you to knock and the other ½ to answer the door to get conversations going!

-- Don’t worry about making life-long friendships, these normally come when the buzz has died down.
+life-long friendships, these normally form when the buzz of freshers has died down.

 - Be open minded to new people.
 You will meet like-minded people, but there will be lots of different people around to talk to.
 You never know what someone is like beneath the fresher’s nerves.